HiverUwU/hivers-tf2maps/README.md

 any custom assets, and isn't finished either but is almost complete.

 # ctf_aqua (Capture the Flag)
-This map is designed to be a part of game called "Changed" where RED is at the start of game and BLU in the aquarium part from the Original game.
+This map is designed to be a part of a game called "Changed" where RED is at the start of game and BLU in the aquarium part from the Original game.
 This map does feature custom assets of course because who in their right mind would make it with tf2 textures.
 This map is no where near finished, and prob wont